18.8 Menstrual Cycle

 What Is the Menstrual Cycle?

-The refers to natural changes that occur in the female reproductive system each month during the reproductive years.
-The cycle is necessary for the production of ova and the preparation of the for .
+The menstrual cycle refers to natural changes that occur in the female reproductive system each month during the reproductive years.
+The cycle is necessary for the production of ova and the preparation of the uterus for pregnancy.
 It involves changes in both the ovaries and the uterus, and is controlled by pituitary and ovarian hormones.
-Day 1 of the cycle is the first day of the menstrual period, when bleeding from the uterus begins as the built-up lining the uterus is shed.
-The endometrium builds up again during the remainder of the cycle, only to be shed again during the beginning of the next cycle if does not occur.
-In the ovaries, the menstrual cycle includes the development of a , ovulation of a secondary oocyte, and then degeneration of the follicle if pregnancy does not occur.
+Day 1 of the cycle is the first day of the menstrual period, when bleeding from the uterus begins as the built-up endometrium lining the uterus is shed.
+The endometrium builds up again during the remainder of the cycle, only to be shed again during the beginning of the next cycle if pregnancy does not occur.
+In the ovaries, the menstrual cycle includes the development of a follicle, ovulation of a secondary oocyte, and then degeneration of the follicle if pregnancy does not occur.
 Both uterine and ovarian changes during the menstrual cycle are generally divided into three phases, although the phases are not the same in the two organs.

 Menarche and Menopause

 The female reproductive years are delineated by the start and stop of the menstrual cycle.
-The first menstrual period usually occurs around 12 or 13 years of age, an event that is known as .
+The first menstrual period usually occurs around 12 or 13 years of age, an event that is known as menarche.
 There is considerable variation among individuals in the age at menarche.
 It may occasionally occur as early as eight years of age or as late as 16 years of age and still be considered normal.
 The average age is generally later in the developing world, and earlier in the developed world.
 This variation is thought to be largely attributable to nutritional differences.

-The cessation of menstrual cycles at the end of a woman’s reproductive years is termed .
+The cessation of menstrual cycles at the end of a woman’s reproductive years is termed menopause.
 The average age of menopause is 52 years, but it may occur normally at any age between about 45 and 55 years of age.
 The age of menopause varies due to a variety of biological and environmental factors.
 It may occur earlier as a result of certain illnesses or medical treatments.

 Variation in the Menstrual Cycle